genome-spy/genome-spy/docs/genomic-data/genomic-coordinates.md

 ## Encoding genomic coordinates

-When a genome has been specified, you can encode the genomic coordinates
+When a genome assembly has been specified, you can encode the genomic coordinates conveniently by specifying the chromosome (`chrom`) and position (`pos`) fields as follows:
-conveniently:

 ```json
 {